Tebyt/IV-Project/README.md

 	]
 }, ...]

+Side Note: Note that the list of users do not contain a list of posts; the data will simply be too much, and grabbing such information is faster via javascript as opposed as stored in json.
+To top that, the json file also stores the post's texts, which is itself takes up large portions of the data.

 ## Data Format
 There will be one **SINGLE** global variale containg all the data we need, it's format is as follow: